Richard Quine

 Walter Matthau e' uno spregevole che, scoperto l'intrigo, cerca di sedurre la brava moglie di Douglas, portandola al crollo nervoso perche' ora si sente anche lei trascurata, e quando Douglas lo prende a pugni, gli fa notare che loro due hanno fatto la stessa cosa.
 Per salvare il suo focolare Douglas decide di lasciare Novak.
 Si dicono addio fra le lacrime.

-Finally Quine returned to his favorite genre with Notorious Landlady (1962), which is both a comedy and a thriller, co-scripted by Blake Edwards.
+Finally Quine returned to his favorite genre with Notorious Landlady (1962), which is both a comedy and a thriller, co-scripted again with Blake Edwards.

 The film is set in London.
 The first scene is a little masterpiece of black humour delivered through visual and sound effects.
 An old lady in a wheelchair is shot by a child with a toy pistol, but the shot makes the real noise.
 The lady guesses that there was a real shooting nearby.
 The camera shifts towards a building where many people are coming to the window.
 Some of them see someone drag a dead body into a garage and then take off in a sport car.
 Therefore a murder has just been committed, and it occurred precisely when the little child pointed the gun towards the old lady.